-The Metropolitan Branch of the Baltimore & Ohio (B&O) railroad opened on May 25, 1873.
+After the Civil War, major changes occurred within the plan area due to the opening of the Metropolitan Branch of the Baltimore & Ohio (B&O) railroad on May 25, 1873.
 It contributed to the creation of new residential communities and summer resorts in Montgomery County, stimulated the local economy by providing farmers of perishable goods access to larger markets, and encouraged the establishment of commercial industries such as mills on the line.
 Railroad service to Derwood started in 1875, and a post office opened in 1883.
-The train station led to the opening of the Derwood subdivision in 1889 and the area developed into a small manufacturing town with a creamery, cannery, steam flour mill, a school and other businesses (Map 43).

-By the 1950s, 'Old' Derwood consisted of approximately 35 buildings.
-A fire in 1954 destroyed the Derwood Mill and Station, and neither the mill nor the station were rebuilt.
+The train station led to the opening of the Derwood subdivision in 1889 and the area developed into a small manufacturing town with a creamery, cannery, steam flour mill, a school, and other businesses (Map 43).
+The population of Derwood remained limited as the Baltimore & Ohio Railroad estimated between 72 and 225 residents between 1905 and 1928.
+By the 1950s, the Derwood subdivision consisted of approximately 35 buildings.
+A fire in 1954 destroyed the Derwood Mill and Station, and neither the mill nor the station was rebuilt.
 In 1966, the Post Office vacated the Derwood Store and relocated to a shopping center at the intersection of Redland and Muncaster Mill roads.